FKWL Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Franklin Wireless Corp. Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, April 20, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Franklin Wireless Corp. ("Franklin" or the "Company") (NASDAQ: FKWL) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Franklin securities between September 17, 2020 and April 8, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/fkwl.
+NEW YORK, April 22, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Franklin Wireless Corp. ("Franklin" or the "Company") ( FKWL) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Franklin securities between September 17, 2020 and April 8, 2021, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/fkwl.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.